 Like many others, you may find the introduction of spring to be a great time to do some spring cleaning.
-While you’re dusting off the shelves and clearing the clutter it may not hurt to incorporate this into your vendor risk management program as well.
-It’s time to dust off your policy and program.
-Here are a few steps to approach this.
+While you’re dusting off the shelves and clearing the clutter, it may not hurt to incorporate these 5 tips into your vendor risk management program as well as it’s also a good time to clean up your third party risk management program.

 5 Ways to Dust Off Your Third Party Risk Management Program

 - Dust Off Your Policy and Program.
 Review your policy and program to ensure it includes any changes that may have occurred since the last revision.
 Has a new regulation been released that warrants for a change to your overall policy?

 - Ensure All Your Vendors Are Accounted for.
 It’s a great time to reach out to Accounts Payable and obtain an updated vendor list.
 It’s important to review this list on an annual basis to make sure that all vendors that should be accounted for are, and the appropriate level of due diligence is being completed on each.

 - Verify Your Contracts Are Organized and Know the Important Dates.
 It’s important to have a method in place to be alerted regarding key contractual dates, such as upcoming renewal notice periods or expiration dates.
 Missing a key date can cause the organization a great deal of financial burden if it’s a relationship that should have been reevaluated or terminated.
 Review each contract and confirm each is properly stored in your system so that you aren’t missing anything.